Litou-lyh/dbs-webapp-24su/README.md

 ### Deployment

+#### Pull the Docker Image

+`docker pull gorgeous/dbs-webapp-24su:v6`

+#### Run It Locally

+`docker docker run --rm -p 8888:8080 --platform linux/amd64 gorgeous/dbs-webapp-24su:v6`

+Now you can access in your browser with this URL: `http://localhost:8080/`

 ### User guide
 - To Create a health record:
   1. Fill out the form with valid data.
 (Leave Record ID blank; age must be positive integer; BMI must be positive number)